Mithgol/node-webbbs/README.md

 ## Using the WebBBS module

-When you `require()` the installed module, you get a function that returns an Express.js application that provides a **WebBBS** interface to echomail areas of Fidonet.
+When you `require()` the installed module, you get a function that accepts an object of options and returns an Express.js application that provides a **WebBBS** interface to echomail areas of Fidonet.

 You may serve that application on a route (path) of your Express-based web server: